 Responsibilities may include:

-• Using findings to draw conclusions and make predictions based on statistical analysis
+- Using statistical analysis to draw conclusions and make predictions

 Biostatisticians tend to focus on specific areas, such as epidemiology, ecology, or genetics.
 The role is typically part of a larger research team, so interpersonal management and collaboration are also valuable skills.

 Professionals working in the field of health informatics are regularly rewarded with competitive salaries.
-Even entry-level positions such as a health informatics specialist receive a much higher salary than the national average.
+Even entry-level positions, such as health informatics specialists, receive a much higher salary than the national average.

 If you’re interested in pursuing a career in health informatics, note that Spitulnik says most of the roles listed above require advanced education.

-In addition to pursuing additional education, honing your abilities can also help you stand out from the competition.
-It’s important to focus on developing the necessary competencies to excel at each of these positions—both common and hard skills.
+In addition to pursuing advanced education, honing your abilities can also help you stand out from the competition.
+It’s important to focus on developing the necessary competencies—both soft and hard skills—to excel at each of these positions.

-According to our analysis of job postings data, the top common skills—also known as soft or non job-specific skills—required for healthcare informatics roles are:
+According to our analysis of job postings data, the top soft skills required for healthcare informatics roles are:

 Hard skills—also known as technical or job-specific skills—are also equally as important to develop.
 The most commonly listed hard skills in healthcare informatics-related job postings include: